Derm Deep Dive: Psoriasis Treatment and Awareness

 How to Identify, Treat, and Manage Psoriasis

-We’re back with another Derm Deep Dive, a series where we provide expert advice from our board-certified dermatologists about common skin conditions or treatments.
-August is Psoriasis Awareness Month, and this month we sought input from our team of expert dermatologists to share information and guidance about psoriasis treatment and awareness.
+We’re back with another Derm Deep Dive, featuring insights from board-certified dermatologist Dr. Cuozzo, DO, FAAD, serving the Greater Portland area.
+In this series, we offer expert advice about common skin conditions and treatments.
+As August is Psoriasis Awareness Month, Dr. Cuozzo and our team of specialists provide valuable information and guidance on psoriasis treatment and awareness.

 What is Psoriasis?